-Table \ref{Table:SOTA} demonstrates the Rank-1 accuracy and mAP of different methods on the 4 included datasets.
-Generally, we have the following observations:

-\textbf{`Local' performs generally better than `Global'.} Compared with global visual representation learning methods, the local feature learning counterparts generally present better ReID performance.
-For example, on MSMT17, ABD-Net gets 3.4\% absolute Rank-1 improvements over CDNet.
-This suggests that introducing part-informed network structures or supervisions do enhance the discriminability of the learned features.
-Moreover, finer feature learning granularity forms a more discriminative feature space (\textit{e.g.,} MGN \textit{vs} PCB).
-All these motivate us to design fine-grained visual-language supervisions for ReID.

-\textbf{ViT severs as a more powerful backbone than CNN.} As shown in the bottom rows of Table \ref{Table:SOTA}, ViT-based models outperforms CNN-based ones by a large margin.
-This is highly predictable owing to the long-term perceptual capacity of the self-attention mechanism \cite{vaswani2017attention}.
-In addition, the `position embedding' paradigm further enables us to encode useful auxiliary information like camera views \cite{he2021transreid} to the learned representations.
-It is worth noting that, our proposed method is compatible with both CNN and ViT-based network structures, leading to higher generalization ability.

-\textbf{Visual-language learning benefits RGB-based ReID.} As proven by CLIP-ReID, a pair of feature-aligned image and text encoders bring substantial enhancement to ReID tasks.
-Specifically, on MSMT17, it demonstrates 4.4\% absolute improvements against TransReID.
-On the one hand, the broader supervision provided by natural language effectively enhances the semantics of visual features.
-Moreover, CLIP provides a better starting point than traditional ImageNet supervised pretraining \cite{he2016deep} used by ReID models.
-However, CLIP-ReID only imparts natural language supervision on the global visual features, which overlooks the fine-grained semantics of fine-grained part features.
+\textbf{Visual-language learning benefits RGB-based ReID.} As demonstrated by CLIP-ReID, the feature interaction between a pair of aligned image and text encoders brings substantial improvements to ReID performance.
+Specifically, on the MSMT17 dataset, it shows a 4.4\% absolute improvement over TransReID.
+On one hand, the broad supervisions provided by natural language effectively enhance the semantics of visual features.
+Moreover, CLIP provides a better starting point compared to the traditional ImageNet-supervised pre-training \cite{he2016deep} used in ReID models.
+However, CLIP-ReID only applies natural language supervision to global visual features, thereby overlooking the fine-grained semantics of part-informed features.

-\textbf{Part-Informed visual-language learning matters.} Our $\pi$-VL surpasses all the prior CNN and ViT-based state-of-the-arts on all four experimental benchmarks.
-All the results are achieved under the single-query mode without re-ranking or other bells and whistles.
-Notably, we achieve \textbf{90.3\%} Rank-1 and \textbf{76.5\%} mAP for MSMT17, setting new state-of-the-art on this database.
-This indicates that introducing part-informed text prompts does lead to more semantic meaningful visual features.
-Furthermore, all the improvements are achieved without FLOPs or parameters increase, which exhibits the generalization ability of $\pi$-VL.
+\textbf{Part-Informed visual-language learning matters.} In Fig.\ref{fig:inconsistency}, it can be observed that different body part features are difficult to distinguish using global image-text alignment (Fig. \ref{fig:inconsistency}(a)).
+In contrast, fine-grained visual-language learning emerges as a promising solution (Fig. \ref{fig:inconsistency}(b)).
+This demonstrates that our $\pi$-VL effectively alleviates the semantic inconsistency issue.
+Beside, our $\pi$-VL performance highly comparable to state-of-the-arts methods on all four experimental benchmarks.
+Specially, we achieve \textbf{91.0\%} Rank-1 and \textbf{76.9\%} mAP for MSMT17, indicating that introducing part-informed text prompts leads to more semantically meaningful visual features.
+Notably, all the improvements are achieved under the single-query mode without re-ranking or other bells and whistles, and crucially, without increasing FLOPs or parameters.
+This underscores the effectiveness of $\pi$-VL